MaikolSoro/MaikolSoro/README.md

 # Hi there 👋, Michael Soro
 #### Software Engineer || (Android Developer) Kotlin❤Android.

 👨‍💻 I am a software developer who is passionate about creating technology to lift people up and help new developers find the right path.
-Some technologies that I enjoy working with include Java, kotlin, c #, and Google Play Services.
+Some technologies that I enjoy working with include kotlin, and Google Play Services.
 I am currently an Android developer in a small company with more than 2 years of experience and an Android Associate Developer Certificate.👍😍📲.

 My areas of interest are: